ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 ```

 #### Observed sample

-The training script performs the inference for the observed sample specified by the `observed_sample` field.
+The inference script performs the inference for an observed sample specified in the `observed_sample` field.
 As before, you must provide the `filter_inputs` and `filter_labels`, which must match those used during training.

 ```json